oskariorg/sample-application/README.md

 This repository and the main oskari-frontend repository should be located side by side on your filesystem.
 Here are the steps to setup the build environment:

 1. Make sure you have the command line programs `git`, and `node` version 8 or greater
-2. Clone the main frontend repository: `git clone https://github.com/oskariorg/oskari-frontend.git`
-3. Clone the application repository (this one): `git clone https://github.com/oskariorg/sample-application.git`
+2. Clone the application repository (this one): `git clone https://github.com/oskariorg/sample-application.git`
-    - Now we have directories `oskari-frontend` and `sample-application` side by side
-4. Run `npm install` in both above repo directories
+3. Run `npm install`

-Running `npm install` in this repo will create symlinks to the `oskari-frontend` directory under node_modules.

-In this model, it's left to the developer to checkout the correct branches/versions of the above repos.

 ## Creating your own Oskari application